 4. Another petition must be submitted to the USCIS.
 You must complete and submit Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
 This will determine if the child is qualified for immigration.
 Keep in mind that you must prove that the child adoption process is not yet complete.
 If the USCIS approves your request, you can start the next step.

-5. You need to file Form DS-260, Online Immigrant Visa Application to the USCIS.
+5. You need to file Form DS-260, Online Immigrant Visa Application, to the USCIS.
 Visit the Consular Electronic Application Center (CEAC) to download the form.

 7. You must now complete the IR3 visa application process.
-For this purpose, you must provide documents such as the child’s birth certification and passport.
+For this purpose, you must provide documents such as the child’s birth certificate and passport.
 It is also essential to schedule an interview and attend the interview.